conduktor/testing-docs-archive/docs/features/ci-cd-automation.md

 - **Token**: _Replace with your CI token_
 - **CI Configuration:** The CI configuration obtained in the prior step

-> If you copied the Base64 version of the configuration, you should use the _CONFIG_BASE64_ environment variable instead.&#x20;
+> If you copied the Base64 version of the configuration, you should use the _CONFIG_BASE64_ environment variable instead.

 ```yaml
 name: Example github action